 PR: Consent.
 Investigation of topics not covered in regularly scheduled courses.

 MAE 312.
 Introduction to Mechanical Design.
 3 Hours.

 Introduction to the process of designing mechanical objects and machines composed of multiple objects.
-Basics of engineering graphics, and creation of computer-based models of machine components and assemblies.
+Basics of.

 MAE 316.
 Analysis-Engineering Systems.
 3 Hours.

 MAE 321.
 Applied Thermodynamics.
 3 Hours.

 MAE 322.
 Thermal and Fluids Laboratory.
 1 Hour.

 PR: MAE 320. curve determination.
 (3 hr. lab.) external bodies, flow measurements devices, engine Experiments demonstrating fundamental concepts of.

 PR: WVU sections require analysis, laminar and turbulent flow, vicous effects, flow momentum and energy principles, similitude and dimensional Properties of fluids, fluid statics, inviscid fluid in pressure conduits and external flows.